MaximeMRF/v7-docs/content/start/tutorial/hypermedia/database_and_models.md

 :::
 ::::

-## A quick recap
+## Understanding the tools we've used

 Before we move on to querying data, let's take a moment to understand what we've built.
 AdonisJS provides dedicated tools for working with databases, and each one has a specific purpose.

 **Migrations** define your database structure.
 They create tables, add columns, and establish constraints.
 Think of them as instructions that transform your database schema.
 When you run `node ace migration:run`, these instructions execute and modify your database structure.

 **Models** are your JavaScript interface to database tables.
 They provide a clean, type-safe API for querying and manipulating data without writing raw SQL.
-Models also define relationships between tables - like how posts relate to comments - making it easy to work with connected data.
+Models also define relationships between tables (like how posts relate to comments), making it easy to work with connected data.

 **Factories** generate realistic dummy data for your models.
 Instead of manually creating test data over and over, you define a blueprint once, and the factory creates as many realistic instances as you need.
 This is invaluable during development and testing.

 **Seeders** are scripts that populate your database with data.
 They typically use factories to generate data, but can also create specific records or import data from other sources.
 Running `node ace db:seed` executes all your seeders and gives you a consistent database state.

+These tools work together: migrations shape the database, models interact with it, factories generate data, and seeders populate it.
+Each tool is focused on its specific job, making your database workflow organized and maintainable.

 ## Querying data with the REPL